The Standard (London newspaper): Lebedev takeover

-On 21 January 2009, the Russian businessman and former KGB agent Alexander Lebedev and his son Evgeny Lebedev, owners of The Independent, agreed to acquire control of the Evening Standard for £1 for 64 percent ownership.
-A few years earlier, 12 percent of the paper had been sold to Justin Shaw and Geordie Greig.
-Associated Newspapers retained the remaining 24 percent.
+On 21 January 2009, the Russian businessman and former KGB agent Alexander Lebedev and his son Evgeny Lebedev, who in 2010 went on to own The Independent, agreed to acquire control of the Evening Standard for £1 for 64 per cent ownership.
+A few years earlier, 12 per cent of the paper had been sold to Justin Shaw and Geordie Greig.
+Associated Newspapers retained the remaining 24 per cent.